 The ATP Finals are one of the most prestigious events on the ATP Tour and is played by the top-ranked professional players in Men’s tennis.
 ATP players compete through the year, earning ranking points with the top 8 singles players and 8 double teams qualifying.
 In both the Singles and Doubles event, the players participate in a round-round in 2 groups of 4, with the top 2 from each group progressing to a Semi-Final.

 The ATP Finals were first held in 1970 in Tokyo with Stan Smith of the USA defeating the legendary Rod Laver.
 The most successful singles player is Roger Federer with six titles, whilst John McEnroe and Peter Fleming won a record seven doubles titles.
-The 2019 ATP Finals Singles champion was Greece’s Stefanos Tsitsipas, with Pierre-Hugues Herbert and Kristina Nicolas Mahut winning the Doubles title.
+The 2020 ATP Finals Singles champion was Russia’s Daniil Medvedev, with Wesley Koolhof and Nikola Mektić winning the Doubles title.